3. The Basics of PHP

 <?php

-// Strict types in parameter passing
+// strict types for passing parameters

 declare(strict_types=1);

-// implicit type conversions
+// implicit type changes

 // type -->bool